iltuoconsulenteit/DocCropper/README.md

 The compose file mounts the `env/` and `users/` folders so you can customise settings and keep user data persistent between rebuilds.
 Copy the example files from `env/` and adjust them before running the container.

+Additional packages can be added by extending `docker/Dockerfile` if your deployment requires them.

 ### Built-in Wiki